Prince Ernst August of Lippe: House of Lippe

-On 30 December 1949 his first cousin Prince Armin succeeded his father Leopold IV as head of the House of Lippe.
+On 30 December 1949 his younger half-brother Prince Armin succeeded his father Leopold IV as head of the House of Lippe.
 On 22 March 1953, he renounced his position in favour of his older half brother Prince Leopold.
-This move proved controversial within the house and several princes started legal proceedings.
+This move proved controversial within the house and several princes began legal proceedings.
 Prince Leopold later in 1958 renounced the headship in favour of his older brother Hereditary Prince Ernst.
 Later that year the Hereditary Prince called a family council where it was agreed by the princes in attendance that the oldest prince living in Germany would be head of the house.
 So the position was taken by Prince Simon Casimir (1900–1980).

 Prince Ernst August changed his mind, believing all princes of the house, not just those living in Germany, should be considered.
 He ultimately assumed the headship of the house.
 Ernst August died in 1990 and his son Prince Friedrich Wilhelm has continued his claim.
-Prince Armin, who has said he did not think his decision in 1953 was irrevocable, also claims to be head of the house.
+Prince Armin, who said he did not think his decision in 1953 was irrevocable, also claimed to be head of the house until his death in 2015, with his son Stephan, Prince of Lippe continuing his claim.

 Prince Ernst August grew up and lived at Lippesches Palais in Oberkassel, Bonn, which had been home to the Lippe-Biesterfeld family for the past 209 years.
 In 1970 he also acquired Syburg castle at Bergen, Middle Franconia, which however he was forced to auction in 1977, followed by the sale of Lippe House in 1979.